Please remember, this is not designed to worry you, simply to help you understand what risks are and how to reduce them. 😊

 RISK – How to reduce it, get it TRIMMED

-R USHING – Plan ahead – Leave earlier, Asses Road/Weather conditions.
+R USHING – Plan ahead – Leave earlier, Assess Road/Weather conditions.

-I LLNESS – You’re not in the Zone / able to concentrate – Under the weather.
+I LLNESS – You’re not in the Zone / Unable to concentrate / Feeling under the weather.

 M EDICATION – Read the label / Leaflet, ensure you are not going to be adversely affected.

-M OOD – Upset (Lost Job), Elated (Exam results) may affect your concentration.
+M OOD – Upset (eg: Loss of job), Elated (eg: Passing an exam) may affect your concentration.

 E YES & EARS – Wear prescription Glasses, Don’t have Music too loud!

-D RINK – ZERO ALCHOHOL is the only safe limit.
+D RINK – ZERO ALCOHOL is the only safe limit.
 THE SACRIFICIAL SEAT!!

 D RUGS – INCLUDING LEGAL HIGHS will affect your ability.